zaynab-alnuwayri/zaynab-alnuwayri/README.md

 My name is Zaynab, and I'm a senior data science student passionate about education, data, and technology for social impact.

 ### 💡 Interests
-- Data analytics & data engineering
+- Making sense of messy data and turning it into something useful
-- Education technology (EdTech)
+- Building dashboards, databases, and models people actually rely on for decision-making
-- Databases, dashboards, and data visualization
+- Exploring how data reveals system behavior, risks, and patterns over time
-- Using data to support community-focused organizations
+- Using technology for social impact

 ### 🛠️ Tech Stack
 - **Languages:** Python, R, SQL, Java